phelelani/nf-intro/README.md

 ```nextflow
 params.data = 'data'
 ```
-If you run the Nextflow program without parameters, it will use this as a default value; if you give it parameters, the default value is replaced.
+If you run the `nextflow` program without parameters, it will use this as a default value; if you give it parameters, the default value is replaced.
 Of course, as a matter of good practice, default values for parameters are really designed for real parameters of the process (like gap penalties in a multiple sequence alignment) rather than data files.

-Nextflow makes a distinction between parameters with a single dash (`-`) and with a double dash (`--`).
-The single dash ones are from a small, language defined subset modifying the behaviour of Nextflow -- for example we've seen `--with-dag` already.
+`nextflow` makes a distinction between parameters with a single dash (`-`) and with a double dash (`--`).
+The single dash ones are from a small, language defined subset modifying the behaviour of `nextflow` -- for example we've seen `--with-dag` already.

 The double-dash parameters are user-defined and completely extensible -- they are used to populate `params`.
 They modify the behaviour of **your** program.

 ### 2.2.
 [Channels](https://www.nextflow.io/docs/latest/channel.html)
-Nextflow channels support different data types:
+`nextflow` channels support different data types:
 - `path`
 - `stdin`
 - `env`